 Location: Underway to French Guyana

 The PSCT class was instructed about winds and weather fronts in the Atlantic Ocean.
-This was fitting since we had on and off rain all day; so now if we think about it, we should be able to predict where the weather is coming from and why it is happening, ok, maybe we need a little more studying before that, but it was interesting to be aware of how weather systems work anyway.
+This was fitting since we had on and off rain all day; so now, if we think about it, we should be able to predict where the weather is coming from and why it is happening; ok, maybe we need a little more studying before that.
+Still, it was interesting to be aware of how weather systems work anyway.

 Likely the highlight of the day was the spotting of a pod of dolphins around us just before dinner.
 They were amazing.
 You could see them off of the bow, the port, and the starboard sides of Argo.
 At times we saw three or four jumping out of the water at a time.
 If they were having fun playing in Argo’s wake, we were definitely having fun watching them!